 In the same vein, you need to assess the level of heat that is best for your pooch.
 Case in point, I personally have two dogs with very different coats.
 The oldest is a long-haired Flat-Coated Retriever and the youngest is a short-haired Podengo.
 The Podengo needs a lot more insulation during the wintertime and loves an electric blanket.
 The Retriever, however, does better with beds made of warm comfy materials, but without any special heating properties.
 She may enjoy the electric blanket for a couple of minutes, but will soon lie on the tiled floor in the kitchen to cool off.
 It is too intense for her.
 Knowing your dogs’ comfort level with heat will help you choose the right winter dog bed for them.

-Now we’ve gone through the key features of a great heated dog bed, let’s review the very best we could find on the Australian market.
-We’ll cover warm dog beds of all categories, with different properties and technologies, so you can make the right decision for your pup.
+Now we’ve gone through the key features of a great heated dog bed, let’s review the very best our team of independent experts could find on the Australian market.
+We’ll cover our favourite warm dog beds of all categories, with different properties and technologies, so you can make the right decision for your pup.

 What sets this product apart from the rest?